-Only 90 minutes north of Jacksonville, Jekyll Island makes for a great getaway destination.
+Only 90 minutes north of Jacksonville, Jekyll Island makes for a great day trip from Jacksonville destination.
 Whether you plan to visit for a long weekend, or make a day trip out of it, we’ve got 5 things you shouldn’t miss when visiting Jekyll Island with kids.

 Explore the Bike Trails around Jekyll Island

 There are lots of places you can rent bikes in Jekyll Island, or you can bring you own.
 Just make sure you make plans to do a little bike riding around the island.
-The bike trails on Jekyll Island are wide, flat and perfect for kids.
+Much like the Baldwin Rail Trail, the bike trails on Jekyll Island are wide, flat and perfect for kids.
 There are lots of places to stop along the way and explore or grab a snack.
 If you’re feeling adventurous, you can bike for a few hours and see the entire island but we recommend some short mini trips with the kids to explore the different historic areas of the town.

 Navigate Driftwood Beach on Jekyll Island

 Tucked away in a quiet area of Jekyll Island is Driftwood Beach.
-Here lies a secret playground of hundreds of driftwood trees where kids can climb and explore to their heart’s content.
+Similar to Boneyard Beach, here lies a secret playground of hundreds of driftwood trees where kids can climb and explore to their heart’s content.
 Driftwood Beach also makes a great spot to snap a few family pictures and it’s a great location for stargazing, if you happen to be staying the night.